 New Glenn

-Amazon billionaire Jeff Bezos has said he is spending $1 billion or more annually on his Blue Origin space venture.
+Amazon billionaire Jeff Bezos said he is spending $1 billion or more annually on his Blue Origin space venture.

 The New Glenn family of orbital launch vehicles will carry astronauts and payloads to low-Earth orbit destinations and beyond.
 Similar to Blue Origin's suborbital vehicle, the first stage booster will separate and land back on Earth.
 Expendable second and third stages will propel the capsule into orbit, toward scientific research and exploration.
 At the completion of its flight, the capsule will reenter Earth’s atmosphere and land under parachutes, enabling reuse, improved reliability and lower cost access to space.